Dave Jorgenson

 Dave Jorgenson is an American video producer.
-He is best known as the face of The Washington Post's TikTok account.
-The account has 1.4 million followers and 58.2 million likes as of July 2025.
+He was best known as the face of The Washington Post's TikTok and YouTube accounts until July 2025, when he left to start his own media company, Local News International.
+The TikTok account has 1.9 million followers and 103 million likes as of July 2025.

 Early life

 Dave Jorgenson was born to Mary and Mark Jorgenson.
 He graduated from Shawnee Mission North High School in Overland Park, Kansas, in 2009.
 He was the sports editor for the school's yearbook, and member of the Pep Club, drumline, theater and basketball.
 Jorgenson attended the University of Tulsa and graduated from DePauw University in 2013 with a Bachelor of Arts in creative writing.
-Jorgenson was an Eagle Scout.
+Jorgenson is an Eagle Scout.

 Career

 Jorgenson interned at The Colbert Report during the 2012 election.
 From 2014 to 2017, he produced videos for the Independent Journal Review.
 In May 2017, he joined The Washington Post as a creative video producer, where he wrote and produced their "Department of Satire" series.
 He launched the newspaper's TikTok account in May 2019, after which it quickly went viral.

 The account's videos focus largely on newsroom operations, making use of nerd humor.
 As of November 2021, it has 1.1 million followers and its videos have garnered 44.9 million likes.
 The Atlantic described the account as "self-aware, slapstick, and slightly cringey—a parade of pets, stunts, and workplace humor, often set to blaring pop music and shot through with a winking sense of humor about the very fact that a 142-year-old newspaper is even on here in the first place".
+Another running gag in the channel's videos is Jorgenson's similarity in appearance to the Vice President of the United States, JD Vance, whom he jokingly clarifies he is not on his social media platforms.

 Jorgenson has drawn attention for his project's success in connecting with Generation Z, a task that many other mainstream newspapers have struggled with.

 Jorgenson published a book titled Make a TikTok Every Day in June 2021, which features one TikTok video idea for every day of the year and includes 12 interviews with creators.

+In July 2025, Jorgenson announced he would be leaving The Washington Post the following month and starting his own video company alongside two of his colleagues.

 Personal life

 Jorgenson resides with his wife, Mariana, in a one-bedroom apartment where he films many of his videos.
+In July 2023 he announced that he and his wife were expecting a child.